+Asma Lamrabet, Women in the Qur'an: An Emancipatory Reading (Leicestershire: Square View Press, 2016).
+This Moroccan woman pathologist provides a re-reading of the Moslem Holy Scriptures from a female perspective.
+For example, she quotes the Prophet describing a woman warrior, "Who else could endure all that you are suffering here Umm "Umarah?" (p.19).
+Says Umm was wounded 13 times in various battles including Uhud, Hudaybiyyah, Hunayn and Al-Yamama, where she lost a hand.
 Richard Lapchick and Stephanie Urbang, Oppression and Resistance: The Struggle of Women in Southern Africa (Westport: Greenwood Press, 1982).
 A look at women in the struggle to liberate Southern Africa with introductory observations at their efforts in South Africa, Zimbabwe and Namibia.
-Strangely silent on their role in Umkhonto we Sizwe, the "Spear of the Nation," however.
+Strangely silent on their role in Umkhonto we Sizwe, the "Spear of the Nation" however.

 Gayle Tzemach Lemmon, Ashley's War: The Untold Story of a Team of Women Soldiers on the Special Ops Battlefield (New York: Harper, 2015).
 Poignant account of Ashley White, a member of the "Cultural Support Teams" in Afghanistan, killed in battle.
 Her training, integration into a traditionally male-only Special Forces unit and her untimely death are all sketched here.
+Interesting insight, American female soldiers were able to talk to Iraqi women whereas many Afghani and Iraqi women were not permitted to speak to males (including U.S. soldiers) unless they were blood relatives.

 Elizabeth Leonard, All the Daring of the Soldier: Women of the Civil War Armies (New York: W.W.
 Norton, 1999).
-A wide ranging account of "Spies," "Half-Soldier Hero's" and "A Host of Women Soldiers."
+A wide ranging account of "Spies" "Half-Soldier Hero's" and "A Host of Women Soldiers."
 Forerunner of They Fought Like Demons, this work contains interesting accounts of how women got around recruitment examinations, many of which were cursory or nonexistent.

 Isaac Levine, My Life as Peasant, Officer and Exile: The Life of Maria Bochkareva (New York: Frederick Stokes, 1919).
-A truly amazing tale of a young woman who survived extreme poverty, abusive men, and incarceration to find liberation of a kind in the Russian armed forces during World War I after partitioning the Czar to let her go into the army.
+A truly amazing tale of a young woman who survived extreme poverty, abusive men and incarceration to find liberation of a kind in the Russian armed forces during World War I after partitioning the Czar to let her going to army.
 Wounded a number of times, she eventually was selected to lead the all-female "Battalion of Death" during 1917.
 After the revolution broke out, she tried to fight the Bolsheviks, meeting Kerensky, Kornilov, Lenin and Trotsky along the way.
-Although she eventually made it to American via Vladivostok, she ultimately returned to Russia, only to be captured and killed by the Bolsheviks.
+Although she eventually made it to American via Vladivostok, she ultimately returned to Russian, only to be captured and killed by the Bolsheviks.